talrme/pink-pony-club-medley/README.md

 - Touch-friendly drag-and-drop reordering
 - Smooth scrolling and animations
 - Responsive design for all screen sizes
+- Auto-close mode option for cleaner mobile experience

 🔄 **Drag & Drop Reordering**
 - Reorder songs by dragging the handle (⋮⋮)
 - Touch support for mobile devices
 - Visual feedback during dragging
+- Order is saved in URL for sharing

+🔒 **Lock Songs Open (New!)**
+- **Long-press** any song title for 0.5 seconds to lock it open
+- Locked songs show a 📌 pin icon next to the title
+- In auto-close mode, locked songs stay open when others are clicked
+- Long-press again to unlock
+- Works on both desktop (mouse) and mobile (touch)

+⚙️ **Customizable Settings**
+- **Auto-close songs**: Toggle to only allow one song open at a time (great for mobile)
+- **Color themes**: Choose from 6 gradient themes (Original Purple, Pink, Purple, Blue, Sunset, Dark)
+- **Font size**: Select from 5 sizes (Extra Small to Extra Large) for lyrics
+- **Hide artist names**: Option to hide artist credits for a cleaner look
+- All settings saved in URL for sharing and persistence

 🔗 **Shareable URLs**
 - Share custom arrangements with unique URLs
-- URLs preserve progression, key, and song order
+- URLs preserve progression, key, song order, AND settings
-- Example: `?progression=1-5-6m-4&key=C&order=0,2,1,3`
+- Example: `?progression=1-5-6m-4&key=C&order=0,2,1,3&theme=pink&fontSize=large&autoClose=1`

 🎨 **Beautiful UI**
-- Purple gradient background
+- Multiple gradient color themes
 - Clean, modern card design
 - Smooth animations and transitions
-- Bottom action bar with quick access to progression switching and info
+- Bottom action bar with quick access to all controls
+- Info modal with documentation and links

 ## How to Use